plating, anodizing, & finishing Q&As since 1989

 I am a sixteen-year-old senior high school student in the Philippines.
 My friends and I are assigned a project about electroplating.
 Nothing really difficult, just a simple setup would do.
 Your site [FAQ: "How Electroplating Works"] helped a lot.

-I would just like to ask where we could buy the zinc strip and what are Epsom salts and where to buy them.
+I would just like to ask where we could buy the zinc strip and what are epsom salt [affil link]s and where to buy them.

 Thank you for your time.

 Respectfully yours,Ailil A [last name deleted for privacy by Editor]